andrecoelho/pbe-events/docs/QUESTIONS_IMPORT_API.md

 ## Important Notes

-- **Destructive Operation (Import):** The import endpoint deletes all existing questions for the event before importing new ones
+- **Destructive Operation (Import):** The import endpoint deletes all existing questions AND languages for the event before importing new ones
+- **Language Override (Import):** The languages section in the YAML file completely replaces all event languages
-- **Transaction Safety (Import):** The import operation is wrapped in a database transaction, so either all questions are imported or none are (atomic operation)
+- **Transaction Safety (Import):** The import operation is wrapped in a database transaction, so either everything is imported or nothing is (atomic operation)
-- **Language Prerequisite (Import):** Make sure to configure languages for the event before importing questions
+- **Cascade Deletion:** Deleting languages will cascade delete related questions and question info due to foreign key constraints
+- **No Language Prerequisite:** You don't need to set up languages beforehand - they are defined in the import file
 - **File Size (Import):** Bun handles multipart form data efficiently, but consider reasonable file sizes for browser uploads
-- **Export Format:** The export endpoint generates YAML in the exact same format as the import endpoint expects
+- **Export Format:** The export endpoint generates YAML in the exact same format as the import endpoint expects, including languages
-- **Backup Use Case:** Export can be used to create backups of questions before making changes
+- **Backup Use Case:** Export can be used to create complete backups of questions and languages before making changes